RealizingFutures/MarchMadness2017/MarchMadnessAndPredictiveAnalytics.md

 ### Simulations for 2017

 Since I've already demonstrated the R code for running and visualizing a simulation, I will hide the R code from here on out and just display the bracket predictions.
 For 2017 I am going to submit my 25 allowable brackets to the ESPN Tournament Challenge.
 The first 12 of these brackets will be simulations using the ranking model with different parameters.
-The next 12 brackets will be coin flip simulations, where each matchup is given a 50/50 random chance, as if the winner were chosen by coin flip.
-The last remaining bracket will be chosen by wife Mary based on her own preferences.
+The next 12 brackets will be coin flip simulations, where each matchup is given a 50/50 random chance.
+The last remaining bracket will be chosen by my wife Mary based on her own preferences.
 The first 12 are my model tests, while the next 12 are essentially controls.
 Presumably the model simulations should perform better than the coin flip simulations.

 #### Ranking Model Simulation 1